hwstar/BOMtools/README.md

 *Notice*

 This is currently alpha software.
 There will most likely be bugs.
 This is not feature complete.
-There are several important commands missing.
+There are several commands missing.
 There is no facility to delete part numbers once they have been assigned, and there probably never will be as that is dangerous.

 Use at your own risk.